 6 tablespoons unsalted butter

 1 teaspoon vanilla

 3/4 cup chopped, toasted walnuts (optional)

-Place 5 ounces of the semi-sweet chocolate, unsweetened chocolate and butter in a microwave-save bowl; Microwave on high for 30 seconds then stir.
+Place 5 ounces of the semi-sweet chocolate, the 3 oz of unsweetened chocolate and butter in a microwave-save bowl; Microwave on high for 30 seconds then stir.
 Repeat; microwaving at 30 second intervals and stirring to distribute heat (about 2 minutes total).
 Let cool for about 5 minutes.

 In a second bowl, using high speed of electric mixer, beat eggs and sugar together for 3 minutes.
 Beat In vanilla.
 Stir about 1/3 cup egg mixture into chocolate.
 Stir in the rest of the egg mixture.
 Add flour and salt and stir until incorporated, then stir in walnuts and remaining chocolate chunks.

 At this point, batter will be somewhat moist.
-Chill dough for 2 hours or overnight.
+Chill dough until it is thick enough to scoop.

 Preheat oven to 375 degrees F. Line two cookie sheets with parchment paper.
 Scoop up dough and shape it into 1 1/4 to 1 1/2 inch balls.
 Place balls about 3 inches apart on cookies sheets.
 Bake for 9-11 minutes or until cookies are shiny and set but not too dry looking.
 Let cool on the sheet for a few minutes then transfer to a rack to cool.

 Note: It’s important to get the cook time just right.
 You may want to bake up 5 or 6 cookies as a test.